cyberbotics/webots/docs/reference/lidar.md

 - The `type` field should either be 'fixed' or 'rotating', it defines if the lidar has a rotating or fixed head.

-- The `spherical` field switches between a planar or a spherical projection.
+- `projection`: switch between a planar or a cylindrical projection.
-It is highly recommended to use the spherical projection in case of fixed-head lidar.
+A cylindrical projection can be used for example to simulate a lidar device.
-More information on spherical projections is provided in the [spherical projection](camera.md#spherical-camera) section of the [Camera](camera.md) node.
+More information on cylindrical projections is provided in the [spherical camera](camera.md#spherical-camera) section of the [Camera](camera.md) node.
+The "spherical" projection is not available for a lidar device.

 - If the `noise` field is greater than 0.0, a gaussian noise is added to each depth value of a lidar image.
 A value of 0.0 corresponds to no noise and thus saves computation time.